alonhealth/AlonAndroid/README.md

 # AlonAndroid

-A powerful Android library for accessing and managing health data through Health Connect API.
-AlonAndroid simplifies the integration of health metrics like steps, heart rate variability, and sleep data into your Android applications.
+AlonAndroid is an Android library that provides easy integration with the Android Health Connect API.
+It allows developers to easily fetch health data, calculate health scores, and insert steps data into Health Connect.

+## Latest Release

+- **Version 1.1.0** - Improved implementation with proper Health Connect API integration
+  - Fixed compatibility issues with the latest Health Connect API
+  - Improved error handling for data access methods
+  - Enhanced code stability and reliability

 ## Features